Walmart Inc.

 Direct Competitors

-Primary Competitors: Walmart Inc. competes with a broad range of local, regional, national, and global physical, eCommerce, and omni-channel retailers, including discount, department, drug, dollar, variety, and specialty stores, warehouse clubs, supermarkets, gasoline stations, and social commerce platforms.
-Competition also extends to companies offering digital advertising, data analytics/insights, fulfillment and delivery services, health and wellness, and financial services.
+Primary Competitors: Walmart Inc. competes with brick and mortar, eCommerce, and omnichannel retailers operating discount, department, retail and wholesale grocery, drug, dollar, variety, and specialty stores, supermarkets, supercenter-type stores, membership-only warehouse clubs, gasoline stations, and social commerce platforms.
+It also competes with companies offering services in digital advertising, fulfillment and delivery, health and wellness, and financial services.

 Risk Assessment Framework